me-heer/http-load-tester/README.md

 # HTTP Load Tester

-- An HTTP Load Tester written in Go which supports concurrent requests, and outputs important metrics
+- An HTTP Load Tester written in Go that supports concurrent requests, and outputs important metrics
 - Check if your system handles concurrent load properly, or if your rate limiting works correctly

 ![demo](demo.gif)